ReemZohar/MeMail/README.md

 #### Search For A Mail:
 ![image](https://github.com/user-attachments/assets/0be645a0-c2bf-4963-8087-305ac04f70be)

-Allows searching for emails based on content, subject, sender, and receiver.
+Allows searching for emails based on content and subject.
 You can also use advanced-search by clicking the filtering button.